prismmodelchecker/prism-api/README.md

 * ``PRISM_MAINCLASS=demos.AnotherTest bin/run.sh``

-You can create your own code in the ``src`` directory and then compile/run it as above..
+You can create your own code in the ``src`` directory and then compile/run it as above.
 Or, have a look at the ``run.sh`` script to see what is needed to connect to PRISM from your own separate code/software.
 Essentially you need to: